Computational-Platform-IbM/IbM/README.md

 ### :card_file_box: Supplementary Information

-· During the execution of the `IbM()` , *Warning messages* may be displaied to *Command Window*. *Warning messages* are merely informative about the simulation progress (i.e., they are not an Error of the code).
+· During the execution of the `IbM()` , *Warning messages* may be displaied to *Command Window*.
+In general, *Warning messages* are merely informative about the simulation progress.
 See list of [Warning messages](https://github.com/Computational-Platform-IbM/IbM#warning-list).
 <br>A MATLAB error looks like:
 > Error using `function` (line x)<br>*Details of error*